 by Rupert Bunny

-“A Summer Morning” by Rupert Bunny is a romantic portrayal of two women at leisure, living the charmed and idyllic life of France’s comfortable life preceding the First World War.
+“A Summer Morning” by Rupert Bunny is a romantic portrayal of two women at leisure.
+He depicts the charmed and idyllic life of France’s comfortable existence preceding the First World War.
 In this painting, Bunny has included a rose, a traditional symbol of love, as well as the white swans which are symbolic of grace and beauty.

 This is a dream-like painting of an ideal view of life and art.
-The picture incorporates aspects of symbolism, aestheticism and allegorical subjects, which smoothly flow between representations of antiquity and a familiar modern landscape.
+The picture incorporates aspects of symbolism and allegorical subjects, which smoothly flow between representations of antiquity and a familiar modern landscape.

-Rupert Bunny (1864 – 1947) was an Australian painter, who was a magnificent colourist and erudite painter of classic themes and could masterfully handle large-scale composition.
+Rupert Bunny (1864 – 1947) was an Australian painter, who was a magnificent colorist and erudite painter.
+He painted classic themes and could masterfully handle large-scale composition.
 His paintings were inspired by European masters and brought him success more significant than any other Australian artist working abroad.

-In 1902, he married Jeanne Heloise Morel, a former art student and model, who often appeared in his paintings.
-After travelling back and forth between Australia and France on many occasions, after his wife died in 1933, he returned permanently to Australia.
+In 1902, he married Jeanne Heloise Morel, a former art student, and model, who often appeared in his paintings.
+After traveling back and forth between Australia and France on many occasions, after his wife died in 1933, he returned permanently to Australia.

 A Summer Morning

 - Style: Impressionism

 - Dimensions: Height: 97.9 mm (3.85 in).
 Width: 129.5 mm (5.1 in).